Gail Sheehy: 1971: "Redpants and Sugarman", New York magazine

 Sheehy gained notoriety in 1971, after New York magazine published a series she wrote about prostitution called "Wide Open City".
 Part 2 is called "Redpants and Sugarman".
 Sheehy told The Washington Post that she had created a "composite character" for "Redpants" in order to trace the full life cycle of a streetwalker, but the explanation was edited out of the story.

 1989: "The Blooming of Margaret Thatcher", Vanity Fair

-Published in June 1989: French President Francois Mitterrand says Britain's prime minister "has eyes like Caligula and the mouth of Marilyn Monroe."
+Published in June 1989: French President François Mitterrand says Britain's prime minister "has eyes like Caligula and the mouth of Marilyn Monroe."
 She also has the nerves of a five-star general and increasingly, the sexual charisma of a woman in her prime.
 She manipulates her court of bedazzled male advisors with the skill of Elizabeth I. And as she completes her unparalleled tenth year in office, the most powerful woman in the world has vanquished the opposition, gagged the media, and booted out the critics in her own party.
 So who is there left to tell her when she goes too far?